whatifif/handgesture/editguide.md

 ### Edit Guide of Pages

+README.md is the main page.

+Copy the navigation part at the upper part of README.md to the upper part of all the pages.

 You can use the [editor on GitHub](https://github.com/whatifif/handgesture/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.